DerwenAI/mkrefs/README.md

   * *depend* – semantic dependency graph for Python libraries, generated as RDF from `setup.py`
   * *index* – semantic search index, generated as RDF from MkDocs content

-Only the *biblio* and *glossary* components has been added to **MkRefs** so far, although these other mentioned components exist in separate projects and are being integrated.
+Only the *apidocs*, *biblio*, and *glossary* components have been added to **MkRefs** so far, although the other mentioned components exist in separate projects and are being integrated.

 ## Why does this matter?